-You have probably met some horses in your rider-career that did not like being loaded in a trailer.
-At different competitions you can often meet people struggling with the horse when it is to enter the trailer when heading home.
-It is quite annoying after a long day that the horse does not want to walk into the trailer and stressful for both the owner and horse.
+You have probably met some horses in your life who did not like being loaded onto a trailer.
+At different competitions you can often meet people struggling with the horse when it has to get in the trailer before heading home.
+It is quite annoying and stressful for both the owner and horse.
 For the same reason it can really pay off to invest some time in teaching the horse to enter a trailer.

 Very normal to be insecure

-Behavioral specialist Karin Rosenberg Engelbrecht explains that it is very naturally for a horse to be afraid of the trailer especially when they are closed and quite dark.
-Horses are by nature designed to walk around on big wide fields, where they have a huge view and able to spot possible danger.
+Behavioral specialist Karin Rosenberg Engelbrecht explains that it is very natural for a horse to be afraid of the trailer especially when they are closed and quite dark.
+Horses are by nature designed to walk around on big wide open fields, where they have a huge view and are able to spot possible danger.

 When we ask the horse to enter a trailer we ask them to walk into a small dark room where they cannot escape possible danger.
-Some horses do not care at all, while others are more resistant.
-It only takes one bad experience with the transporter before the horse connect it with something unpleasant and dangerous.
+Some horses do not care at all, while others are more reluctant.
+It only takes one bad experience with the trailer before the horse connects it with something unpleasant and dangerous.

-“Mentally 10 to 15 minutes of training with a trailer is about the same as an hour of intense dressage for the horse,“ she says.
+“Mentally 10 to 15 minutes of training with a trailer is about the same as an hour of intense dressage for the horse”

 Loading with focus on learning psychology

-- First part of habituating the trailer is to make sure that the horse walks forward on a signal.
+- First part is to make sure that the horse walks forward on a signal.
 Teach this in the arena before you begin with the trailer.

 - Teach the horse a stop signal so that the horse stops when you pull the rope.

-- Make sure you horse know how to move to the side when you gently tap the side of the horse with a whip.
+- Make sure your horse knows how to move to the side when you gently tap the side of the horse with a whip.